What Is PIM: The Complete Guide

 How to choose the best PIM solution?

-There are a ton of PIM players in the market.
+There are a ton of PIM software in the market.
 But, business needs are different.
 Depending on your unique needs, you have to choose a PIM.
 You must also be watchful of what utility you gain from investing in a PIM.
 A good product information management system will help you:

 • A PIM tool should help you manage product experience and not just data.
 Creating contextual customer experience can be achieved when a PIM helps you define overall data quality